usdot-jpo-ode/wzdx/Creating_a_WZDx_Feed.md

 ## Implementation Guidance

-- Feed producers should include a completed road event with a verified start and end date in a public feed for a at least an hour or one feed refresh cycle (whichever is longer) to help inform consumers that the work zone has officially ended.
 - Feed producers should consider including a completed road event with a verified start and end date in a public feed for a at least an hour or one feed refresh cycle (whichever is longer) to help inform consumers that the work zone has officially ended.

 ## Update Guide